iddhi-sulakshana/tnd-system/README.md

     -   [ ] Managers
     -   [ ] Cashiers
 -   [ ] When something tries to delete ask for user confirmation modal.
+-   [ ] When something deletes from the database try not to delete it but mark it as deleted for other references to get the values from the database.

 ## Admin